Tolt-Technologies/eye-gaze-aware/README.md

 ### 2. Marking an application as Gaze Aware<a name="marking-gaze-aware"></a>

+ - publish appuri on window and in registry

 ### 3. Detecting a Gaze Aware application<a name="detecting-gaze-aware"></a>

 #### Tobii-Dynavox Variation<a name="tobii-dynavox-variation"></a>